-The net effect of the debit of $\pounds 96,000$ and the credit of $\pounds 86,000$ , in the contract account to 31 October, is to charge the correct amount of $\pounds 10,000$ for depreciation.
+The net effect of the debit of £96,000 and the credit of £86,000, in the contract account to 31 October, is to charge the correct amount of £10,000 for depreciation.

 - 2. Materials returned.
 The materials returned from the site are credited to the contract and debited to the central stores account. - 3.
 Wages accrued.
 This entry ensures that the correct amount is charged for wages in the period.
 The credit entry is carried down into the account for next period.
-Therefore when the wages are actually paid next period, the credit entry will be netted against the payment and there will be no effect on next period's costs.

-The application of the accruals concept ensures that the correct cost is matched against the revenue for the period.
+Therefore when the wages are actually paid next period, the credit entry brought down will be netted against the payment and there will be no effect on next period's costs. - 4.
+Materials on site.
+These materials have not yet been used and their cost is carried down into the next period.
+If this was not done, then the cost of the work for the period would be overstated. - 5.
+Cost to date.
+Now that all of the adjustments have been made to carry forward the costs that do not relate to this period, the balance on the account must be the cost incurred to date.